Shahid595/Azure-Active-Directory-Lab/README.md

 # Azure Active Directory Home Labs
 ## Overview
 ### This project demonstrates how to build a small enterprise-style Active Directory environment in Microsoft Azure.
+### The purpose of this lab is to demonstrate hands-on experience with enterprise IT infrastructure that is used in the real world IT support environments.
 The lab inludes:
 * Azure virtual machines deployment
 * Active directory domain services installation